ChristianMarty/AlphanumericDisplayEmulator/README.md

-# AlphanumericDisplayEmulator
+# Alphanumeric Display Emulator
-Imitates the style and behavior of an Alphanumeric Display.
+Imitates the style and behavior of an old alphanumeric LCD.
 ![alt text](AlphanumericDisplayEmulator.jpg)

+Created using the Qt Framework and QGraphicsScene.